 The reality is much more complex.
 Many women don't know how to protect themselves.
 Some men don't care to.
 But it isn't just about a lack of education or a sense of responsibility.
-There is a network of issues at work, embedded firmly in the structure of society.
-From predominately male perpetrated adultery, to how their inferior position in social structures puts women at a higher risk of domestic violence, many women are crushed under a system of power that favours men regardless of their actions.
+There is a network of issues at work that are firmly embedded in the structure of society.
+From predominately male-perpetrated adultery, to how their inferior position in social hierarchies puts women at a higher risk of domestic violence, many women are crushed under a system of power that favours men regardless of their actions.
 One that vilifies women and sanctions men for contracting the same disease – even if the man is responsible for passing it on.

-When we first met her and her mother, both needed urgent medical treatment, especially her mother who needed blood transfusion, but they couldn’t afford the cost of travelling to the hospital, or the cost of the transfusion itself.
-We lifted this financial burden and put them on a path to recovery, but our efforts to stitch the familial relationship back together weren’t as successful as we’d hoped.
+When we first met her and her mother, both needed urgent medical treatment - especially her mother who needed blood transfusion - but they couldn’t afford the cost of travelling to the hospital, or the cost of the transfusion itself.
+We lifted this financial burden and put them on a path to recovery, but our efforts to stitch the family relationship back together weren’t as successful as we’d hoped.